yunshiuan/tomnet-project/benchmark/temporary_testing_version/Readme.txt

 Note:
 (1) It actually works!
 WOW!
 What's happened between the newer v7 (as in v11) and older v7 (as in v12) ?
+-> I found the reason!
+It is because v8~v11 is based on v4 version (commit 71297d, where the final state is extracted from LSTM instead of the real v7)

 (2)
 1.
 45.23%	vali_proportion